Open Thread: Louisville vs. Michigan

-Filed under: Open Thread: Louisville vs. Michigan After toppling Oregon, the Cards look to keep their season alive with a victory over Michigan.
-By Mike Rutherford@CardChronicle Jun 5, 2022, 4:05pm EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Open Thread: Louisville vs. Michigan Reddit Pocket Flipboard Email Let’s set the stage for a Monday final.
+Filed under: Open Thread: Louisville vs. Michigan It all comes down to this.
+By Mike Rutherford@CardChronicle Jun 6, 2022, 11:53am EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Open Thread: Louisville vs. Michigan Reddit Pocket Flipboard Email @UofLbaseball For all the marbles.
 Go Cards.
-More From Card Chronicle Louisville Takes Down Oregon, 8-5 Open Thread: Louisville vs. Oregon The Cardinal Countdown: 90 Days Until Kickoff Louisville baseball falls to Michigan, 7-3 Open Thread: Louisville vs. Michigan Louisville-Michigan regional game to air on ESPN2 Loading comments...
+More From Card Chronicle Monday Musings: The Letter & More The Cardinal Countdown: 89 Days Until Kickoff Riley Phillips Shuts Down Wolverines, Offense Erupts for 20 Runs in Win Open Thread: Louisville vs. Michigan Louisville Takes Down Oregon, 8-5 Open Thread: Louisville vs. Oregon Loading comments...

 Loading comments...